 The base year inventory includes actual emissions from existing sources and would not normally reflect emissions from units that were shutdown or curtailed before the base year, as these emissions are not 'in the air.'
 To the extent that these emission reduction credits are to be considered available for use as offsets and are thus 'in the air' for purposes of demonstrating attainment, they must be specifically included in the projected emissions inventory used in the attainment demonstration along with other growth in emissions over the base year inventory.
 This step assures that emissions from shutdown and curtailed units are accounted for in attainment planning.26

 MDE has included emission reduction credits in the attainment demonstration projected inventory.
-A list of these emission reduction credits and associated facilities is shown in the table below.
+No eligible emission reduction credits were found for Cecil County, MD.